MicrosoftDocs/memdocs/memdocs/intune/apps/mamedge-5-edge-mobile.md

 To see the specific recommendations for each configuration level and the minimum apps that must be protected, review [Data protection framework using app protection policies](../apps/app-protection-framework.md).

-During this example, we create a **Level 3** App protection policy for Microsoft Edge from Microsoft Intune admin center.
+Next, you create a **Level 3** app protection policy for Microsoft Edge from Microsoft Intune admin center.

 To create the app protection policy, follow these steps: